chenyan19209219/gitlab-ce/doc/user/project/operations/error_tracking.md

 > [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/169) in GitLab 11.8.

-Error tracking provides a way to ingest and display error tracking in GitLab.
+Error tracking provides a way to ingest and display errors from your managed servers directly in GitLab.

 ## Sentry error tracking